DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 ![image](https://user-images.githubusercontent.com/14300209/77691846-a5866200-6fb6-11ea-8bb7-30146c2e0ced.png)

 **Step 5.** Save the generated file and research its contents.
-It contains the code that creates initial roles based on data stored in your test database.
-To use this file in your XAF solution, consider one of the two strategies:
+It contains code that creates initial roles based on data stored in your test database.
+To use this file in your XAF solution, consider one of these two strategies:
  - Modify the existing *YourSolutionName.Module/DatabaseUpdate/Updater.xx* file based on the `CreateUsersRole` method code copied from the generated *Updater.xx* file.
  - Include the generated *Updater.xx* file into the *YourSolutionName.Module/DatabaseUpdate* folder and modify the [YourSolutionName/Module.cs](CS/XafSolution.Module/Module.cs) or [YourSolutionName/Module.vb](VB/XafSolution.Module/Module.vb) file to use this new `RoleUpdater` class as follows: